EricMFink/PRcasebook/cases/Hofmann.md

 ZIMMERMAN, Justice (dissenting).

 I agree that Judge Conder applied the wrong standard in concluding that the presence of the nurse made the attorney-client privilege unavailable.
 A third person's presence should not avoid an otherwise available privilege if the third person's presence is reasonably necessary under the circumstances.
-The evidence indicates that the nurse's presence was reasonably necessary for Hofmann's well-being.{% sidenote "sidenote-id" "(n.2 in opinion) I also conclude that the privilege is not lost if a third person whose presence is not otherwise justified overhears a confidential attorney-client communication without the client's knowledge, so long as reasonable precautions were taken to protect against overhearing.
-However, because the nurse's presence was justified, the reasonableness of the precautions taken to exclude third parties has no bearing on the question before us." %}
+The evidence indicates that the nurse's presence was reasonably necessary for Hofmann's well-being.[^d116]

+[^d116]: (n.2 in opinion) I also conclude that the privilege is not lost if a third person whose presence is not otherwise justified overhears a confidential attorney-client communication without the client's knowledge, so long as reasonable precautions were taken to protect against overhearing.
+However, because the nurse's presence was justified, the reasonableness of the precautions taken to exclude third parties has no bearing on the question before us.

 I disagree with the result reached by the Court, however, and would uphold the ruling below, because I conclude that petitioner has not met the threshold requirement for claiming an attorney-client privilege---petitioner has failed to establish that the communication between the client and the attorney was intended by the client to be confidential.
 "The mere fact that the relationship of attorney and client exists between two individuals does not ipso facto make all communications between them confidential.
 The circumstances must indicate whether by implication the communication was of a sort intended to be confidential."
 I think the Court slights this inquiry.
 By failing to carefully consider the question of the client's intent, courts may shield from scrutiny communications that the privilege was not created to protect.